aaronmatson1/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+it allows the user to stay logged in for a certain period of time without them having to login/authenticate everytime they refresh the browser

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it encrypts the passwords using a hash function and can repeat the process as many times as you would like.

 - [ ] What does bcrypt do to slow down attackers?

+it uses prime factorials so it takes an crazy amount of time to decrypt each round of the hash function, unless you know the secret.

 - [ ] What are the three parts of the JSON Web Token?

+Header
+Payload
+Signature

 ## Minimum Viable Product